jeremycline/jcline.org/_posts/2021-04-30-hdr-in-linux-p1.md

 so I won't attempt to render it poorly here.
 The curious can consult the Wikipedia page linked above.

-The perceptual quantizer transfer function is paired with metadata describing the image or images it is used to encode.
+The perceptual quantizer transfer function can be paired with metadata describing the image or images it is used to encode.
 This metadata is usually the primary colors of the display used to create the content as well as luminance statistics like the image's minimum, maximum, and average luminance.
 This metadata allows consumers of the content to perform better tone-mapping and gamut-mapping since it describes the exact color volume of the content.

 The PQ curve supports encoding luminance up to 10,000 nits, but there are no consumers displays capable of that.
-The BT 2020 color space is much larger than displays are currently capable of.
 Even professional displays built for movie-making are well short of that, currently around 4,000 nits.
 This is still much higher than current consumer displays, so the metadata can be used to tone-map and gamut-map the content from the capabilities of fancy display the